openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 ~~~~~~~~~~~~
 To read the data from an external device into I2C's internal RX DC FIFO, a TX operation must be performed to issue a *read instruction*, as explained above.

-To transmit the data received from the external device to L2 memory, the uDMA I2C must be configured using the RX_SADDR, RX_SIZE and RX_CFG control registers.
+To transmit the data received from the external device to L2 memory, the uDMA I2C must be configured using the RX_SADDR, RX_SIZE and RX_CFG CSRs.

 Once the data is read from the external device, I2C pushes it to the RX DC FIFO and asserts the VALID signal.
 This valid signal is propogated to the uDMA core.

-Upon detectnig the valid signal, the uDMA core initiates arbitration.
+Upon detecting the valid signal, the uDMA core initiates arbitration.
 If the uDMA I2C channel wins the arbitration and the core’s RX FIFO has sufficient space to accommodate the incoming data, it read the data from the RX DC FIFO and asserts a ready signal back to the I2C indicating data is read.
 After receiving ready signal RX DC FIFO will update the valid and data pin with new value.
 In the next clock cycle uDMA Core will deassert the ready pin.

 Theory of Operation